smartSenseSolutions/xfsc-workshop/README.md

 ### Execute `run.sh` 🚀

 -   There is a shell script called `run.sh` in the root folder of your Ec2 Instance.
-Execute that shell script.
+Execute that shell script with command below.

     ```sh
-    bash run.sh
+    ./run.sh
     ```

 -   This process will take a few minutes to complete.
 Ensure there are no errors during file application.